 Blended learning and strictly online learning can both, to varying degrees, be effective for English language learners in the workplace.
 Both of these types of learning can be accommodated by a social learning management system.
-While an LMS cannot be all things to an English instructor, it can meet a vast majority of his or her teaching needs.
+While LMS Solutions cannot be all things to an English instructor, it can meet a vast majority of his or her teaching needs.

 As multilingual workforces grow, so will the use of an LMS for the purpose of English instruction.
 Who knows what exciting English instructor-specific features will be added to full-featured social learning management systems in the future.